 International Volunteers for Peace (www.ivp.org.au) An Australian organisation networked with the SCI.

-Service Civil International (www.sciint.org) Worldwide organisation with local networks.
+Service Civil International (SCI; www.sciint.org) Worldwide organisation with local networks.

 StepStone (www.stepstone.at) Directed towards professionals.

 Virtual Vienna Net (www.virtualvienna.net) Aimed at expats, with a variety of jobs, including UN listings.